views-platform/docs/README.md

 - [Contribution Guides:](./Contribution%20Guides/) Step-by-step instructions for contributing to VIEWS repositories, including pull request guidelines, review processes, and coding standards.
 - [Onboarding Resources:](./Onboarding%20Resources/) Essential tools and instructions to help new team members get started quickly and efficiently.
 - [Templates:](./Templates/) Ready-to-use templates for pull requests, issue creation, and decision records to standardize collaboration across teams.
-- Best Practices: In-depth documentation for workflows, version control, CI/CD processes, and other operational guidelines to ensure smooth and efficient collaboration.
+- [Best Practices:](./Best%20Practices/) In-depth documentation for workflows, version control, CI/CD processes, and other operational guidelines to ensure smooth and efficient collaboration.
 - [FAQs and Glossary:](./FAQ%20&%20Glossary/) Answers to common questions and a glossary of terms to help new and experienced members alike navigate VIEWS terminology.

+If you are interested in in-depth documentation of each of the views-platform repositories, along with their components, please see the individual repository-specific README files.

 *This repository is regularly updated to reflect evolving organizational needs and best practices.
 Contributions and feedback are welcome!*